jamessnee1/WebDriver_AutoDownloader/readme.md

 ## Features

 - Automatically downloads the appropriate version of ChromeDriver based on the installed version of Google Chrome.
-- Easy-to-use test method for checking the download worked correctly.
+- Easy-to-use test method for checking the download worked correctly
+- Config properties file added for easy storage of parameters

 ## Installation